 |Design new home page / website design||Web Designer|

 |Create a mobile app||Web Developer|

 |Conceptualize new website branding||Web Designer|

 |Edit photos, graphics, or videos||Web Designer|

 While the difference between a web designer and web developer is more extensive than you might think, just like toppings on a hamburger, you can pick and choose what you need, however sometimes you need everything to get the best finished product.
-At the end of the day, designers and developers are working toward the same goal; to create a website that is both beautiful and functional and, more importantly, one which attracts visitors.
-Design and development must be sound, must work together in tandem toward the desired result, which is not only bringing visitors to your website, but also to engage them to the point that they become your client or customer.
+At the end of the day, designers and developers are working toward the same goal; to create a beautiful and functional website.
+More importantly, the website should be one which attracts visitors.
+Design and development must be sound, and must work together in tandem toward the desired result.
+What’s that result?
+To not only bringing visitors to your website, but also to engage them to the point that they become your client or customer.